Getting Started

 Simple as that.
 No forms, no clicking through menus.

-Step 4: Define World Rules (Optional - 2 minutes)
+Step 4: Define Domain Rules (Optional - 2 minutes)

 You: "In this world, fire mages can only cast 3 spells per day before they're exhausted."

-Brinley: "I've added that as a magic system rule.
-I'll remind you if you ever write a scene where someone breaks this rule."
+Brinley: "I've added that as a domain rule.
+I'll remind you if you ever create content that breaks this rule."

 You: "Also, the throne passes to the eldest child regardless of gender."